Lambda-X/lambdax-blog/resources/templates/md/posts/2016-03-07-macros-explained.md

  can interact with them by using `read-string` and `eval`.
 We saw how we can skip the reading part and pass to the evaluator a user defined list.

-* Not only that: we can also perform various transformations to the list and only then pass it to the evaluator!
+* Not only that: we can also perform various transformations to that list and only then pass it to the evaluator!
 But working with `eval` directly is cumbersome and that's why macros exist.